 Registration certificates can be ordered

 Trafi’s service providers have an obligation to verify customers’ identity.
 Acceptable forms of proof of identity are passports, identity cards, Finnish driving licences and mobile driving licences.

 The new registration certificate will be sent to the watercraft owner by post.
 Once the new certificate has arrived, the previous registration certificate must be destroyed by cutting it in half across the registration number.
 The watercraft can be used even before the registration certificate arrives.
-If necessary, the authorities can check the system to verify that the watercraft has been registered and that a registration certificate has been ordered.
+If necessary, the authorities can verify online whether the watercraft has been registered and a registration certificate has been ordered.